 Today, without any hesitation I pen that I have loved every step of this process.
 From using and misusing my sister’s products to finally buying some of my own.
 I have enjoyed the soft, wet curls and impenetrable dry knots.
 Also, I have enjoyed the tapered look with that cute side part, the mini fro I currently have and trying my first twist out.
 In many ways, my hair or lack thereof, has given me the courage and confidence like never before.

-My favorite part is inspiring others to cut their hair without worrying about how they would look because truthfully, you only look like yourself, with or without hair.
+My favourite part is inspiring others to cut their hair without worrying about how they would look because truthfully, you only look like yourself, with or without hair.
 Once at a health fair, a girl said “You’re brave.
 I can never do that”.
 The next time I saw her she was waving and shouting “I cut my hair!
 I cut my hair!”.
-I was happy to know I could help!
+I was happy to know I could help remind her that she was already enough of herself to care about anything else.

-Importantly, I’ve learned through doing this to never be so afraid of letting go of what you are accustomed to that you never have the courage to try new things.
-Often, what comes back is better than what ever was!
+Importantly, I’ve learned through doing this to never be so afraid of letting go of what you are accustomed to that you never have the courage to try new things and welcome new possibilities.
+Often, what comes back is better than whatever was!
 If you’re thinking of cutting your hair, just do it!
 If you’ve done it already, share your journey below.